What to Do When Office 365 Shared Mailbox Not Showing in MS Outlook?

 Wrapping up – Office 365 Migration Tool

 All of the methods we’ve talked about so far allow you to view your shared mailbox in MS Outlook, but if you have any problems accessing the mailbox, even after using the above methods.
-Then it would help if you had a proper migration program specifically designed for Office 365 migration.
+Then it would help if you had a proper migration program specifically designed for Office 365 migration tool.
 The Professional Migration software quickly solves all the permission level issues and migrates all the mailboxes on the accounts you want.